phaehnel/mfpatbc/README.md

 ```
 in the file '\__init\__.py'.

 The connection between Python and Fortran is obtained by numpy.f2py ([documentation](https://numpy.org/doc/stable/f2py/index.html)).
 The Fortran script "mfpatbc/write_spd_fort.f90" needs to be compiled on the users operating system in order for the file writing capabilities of mfpatbc to work.
-This needs some work on the console or terminal (Considering you probably want this, because you run a quite large model, you're likely in the game, so I guess this is fine ;) ).
+This needs some work on the console or terminal.

 Steps:
 1. Open terminal or console of your operating system